Pay Cards!: Super Pay Cards! (1981–1982, second revival)

-A new version, titled Super Pay Cards!, aired on CTV and, in the U.S., in syndication again with Art James as host.
+A new version, titled Super Pay Cards!, aired on CTV and, in the United States, in syndication again with Art James as host.
 Joining James was co-host Mary Lou Basaraba, an actress and musician, with both providing voice-overs in addition to appearing on screen.
 Overall gameplay remained similar to the first two iterations.
 However, in this version, only two contestants (always a man against a woman) competed, and faced a board of 16 playing cards instead of 20.

 This version was taped in at CFCF-TV Studios in Montreal, Quebec, and featured a musical theme that was a remix of the theme to the 1975 Nicholson-Muir production Spin-Off.

 At the end of the third round, the player with the most money became the champion and advanced to the bonus round for a chance to win $5,000.
 The losing player received a copy of the show's home game in addition to whatever money he or she had earned.
 If there was a tie, a sudden death draw-off of one card was dealt, and whoever had the higher rank won the championship, plus $50.